rackerlabs/support-how-to/content/cloud-sites/using-cloud-databases-with-your-cloud-site.md

 ### Work with your MySQL instance

-There are a different ways to work with and manage your MySQL instance.
+There are a few different ways to work with and manage your MySQL instance.
 If you happen to have a Cloud Server in the same region as your Cloud Database, you can connect to it using an SSH session on a Linux box, installing your favorite database management software, or by